-Lee is Head of SEO for our Enterprise team of SEO specialists.
-Lee joined Vertical Leap in 2010 after heading up digital departments since the early 2000’s.
-Prior to joining Vertical Leap, Lee has had experience setting up and running his own company focused on search marketing, as well as working in-house, growing a national company into international audiences through online development.
-Lee can be found regularly writing about the SEO industry and has recently authored his own SEO industry book.
+Lee is Head of Services for Vertical Leap, after previously heading up the SEO department.
+Lee joined Vertical Leap in 2010 after running digital departments since the early 2000’s.
+Prior to joining Vertical Leap, Lee had experience setting up and running his own company focused on search marketing, as well as working in-house, growing a national company into international audiences through online development.
+Lee can be found regularly writing about the SEO industry and has authored two SEO industry books.

 Last year, for the first time since 2014, search generated more referral traffic than social media.
 This was revealed in a new referral traffic report from Shareaholic, which analyses traffic referrals from more than 400 million users to roughly 250,000 sites across a diverse range of industries.
 Similar findings have been published by Chartbeat too. […]

 The tech giant is refining the entire process of booking flights and hotels on mobile, allowing users to plan and book the majority of their travel needs from one place: Google Search.
 Here’s a preview of the new travel experience you should soon start seeing.